M Osman Ali: Early life and education

-Ali was born on 1 January 1900 in Jamalkandi, Daudkandi, Comilla.
-His father was Haji Dengu Prodhan.
+Ali was born on 1 January 1900 to a Bengali Muslim family of Pradhans in the village of Jamalkandi in Tipperah district, Bengal Presidency (now Comilla District, Bangladesh).
+His father was Haji Dengu Pradhan.
 Ali had his primary education at his village school and passed matriculation examination in 1920.
 Then he took admission in Calcutta Islamia College.

 Career

 Ali was involved in the Khilafat Movement in 1920 and later in the Non-Cooperation Movement.
 While the Non-cooperation Movement was going on he started a jute trade in Narayanganj, East Bengal.
 He helped organise the Pakistan movement in Narayanganj.
-In 1930s, he published Sabuj Bangla, a literary magazine.
+In 1930s, he published Sabuz Bangla (Green Bengal), a literary magazine.

 With the beginning of the Pakistan Movement based on the Lahore Resolution of 1940, Ali organised the movement in Narayanganj.
-In 1946, he was elected a member of Bengal Legislative Assembly.
+In 1946, he was elected a member of the Bengal Legislative Assembly.
 He defeated Khwaja Habibullah, the last Nawab of Dhaka.
 He was awarded the title Khan Sahib by the British Government, which he disavowed in 1944 for the policies of the British Raj.

 Ali served as the president of Narayanganj City Muslim League from 1942 to 1947 and the vice president of Dhaka District Muslim League.
 On 23 June 1949, he helped found the Awami Muslim League.
 He was involved in all the major movement of East Pakistan, the Language Movement of 1952, Six point movement and the 1969 uprising in East Pakistan.